yevdyko/airport-challenge/README.md

 * Tests pass
 * [Test coverage](https://github.com/makersacademy/course/blob/master/pills/test_coverage.md) is good
 * The code is elegant: every class has a clear responsibility, methods are short etc.

-**BONUS**

-* Write an RSpec **feature** test that lands and takes off a number of planes

-Note that is a practice 'tech test' of the kinds that employers use to screen developer applicants.
-More detailed submission requirements/guidelines are in [CONTRIBUTING.md](CONTRIBUTING.md)

-Finally, don’t overcomplicate things.
-This task isn’t as hard as it may seem at first.

-* **Submit a pull request early.**  There are various checks that happen automatically when you send a pull request.  **You should pay attention to these - the results will be added to your pull request**.
-Green is good.

-* Finally, please submit a pull request before Monday at 9am with your solution or partial solution.
-However much or little amount of code you wrote please please please submit a pull request before Monday at 9am.